-Key financial highlights for 2019 are as follows:
+Key financial highlights for 2020 are as follows:

-- On the government-wide financial statements, the assets and deferred outflow of resources of the School District exceeded liabilities and deferred inflow of resources by \$11.9 million compared to \$9.3 million for the previous year. - The School District had \$31.9 million in expenses relating to governmental activities compared to \$32.1 million for the previous year which is a decrease of \$0.2 million.
-Only \$516,385.96 of these expenses are offset by program specific charges for services, and \$20.7 million were offset by grants and contributions.
-General revenues (primarily property and sales taxes) of \$13.2 million were adequate to provide for these programs. - As stated above, general revenues accounted for \$13.2 million or 38.4% of all revenues totaling \$34.4 million compared to \$12.6 million or 37.8% of all revenues totaling \$33.3 million in the prior year.
+- On the government-wide financial statements, the assets and deferred outflow of resources of the School District exceeded liabilities and deferred inflow of resources by \$13.2 million compared to \$11.9 million for the previous year. - The School District had \$36.2 million in expenses relating to governmental activities compared to \$31.9 million for the previous year which is an increase of \$4.3 million.
+This increase is mainly due to the Governor giving a \$3,000.00 raise to certified personnel, the Board giving a 4% raise to classified personnel and adding some additional teachers and paraprofessionals.
+Only \$429,236.47 of these expenses are offset by program specific charges for services, and \$21.9 million were offset by grants and contributions.
+General revenues (primarily property and sales taxes) of \$14.9 million were adequate to provide for these programs. - As stated above, general revenues accounted for \$14.9 million or 40.1% of all revenues totaling \$37.3 million compared to \$13.2 million or 38.4% of all revenues totaling \$34.4 million in the prior year.